ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 Once all players have their config files, one person must collect them and put them in a .zip file.
 Then that person goes to the [Generate Game](https://archipelago.gg/generate) page and clicks `Upload File`.
 Once they select the .zip, that's it!
-Go to [Hosting an Archipelago Server] below to see more about hosting the multiworld now that it's been generated.
+Go to [Hosting an Archipelago server] below to see more about hosting the multiworld now that it's been generated.
 - There are several options on the Generate Game page, like adding a password.
 Most of these control what players can do outside of their game.
 Mouse over the question marks to learn more about each option.